Advantages of the Waterfall Methodology

 This leads to projects being delivered that may meet the original business requirements but no longer reflect what is actually needed.

-The reality, in my experience, is that this does not happen in a well-run project.
+However, the reality is that this does not happen in a well-run project.

-A ‘good’ project manager wants to deliver the outcomes that the users want and need.
+A good project manager wants to deliver the outcomes that the users want and need.

-It makes sense for the project team to liaise and communicate with the user community during all aspects of the project and not just the requirements gathering and specification.
+It makes sense for the project team to liaise and communicate with the user community during all aspects of the project and not just during the requirements gathering and specification.

 These include: